teambit/bit/CONTRIBUTING.md

 ```
 Use "--debug" flag to watch the running commands and the output.
 It might be a useful tool for debugging failed e2e tests.

+Use "--with_ssh" flag to switch from exporting by using file-system to SSH approach.
+Make sure you are able to run 'ssh `whoami`@127.0.0.1' on your local.

 ### Lint

 - run eslint